cminer15/PiFlask/README.md

 # PiFlask
-Control Raspberry Pi GPIO pins and run Python functions through iOS applications and web apps using the Flask framework and JSON requests.
+Examples for controling Raspberry Pi GPIO pins and running Python functions through iOS applications and web apps using the Flask framework and JSON requests.

 ## Features:
 Use iOS app and web app to: